nic-gibson/hub-queue/src/main/ml-modules/root/components/queue/README.md

 * payload - _the payload from the event (an item())_
 * uris - _the sequence of URIs assigned to the event (a sequence of strings in XQuery, an array of them in Javascript)_
 * config - _the config element from the queue configuration document (if present)_

+The queue function is executed in an isolated transaction with update set to true. declareUpdate is set on the javascript module

 ### Javascript example